General Research Funds

 - Since funds are limited, the Committee hopes that those faculty members who can personally afford or whose department can afford small research expenses will not apply for such grants.

 - For grants that would support student research wages, please include payroll considerations such as workers' compensation, and state and federal tax deductions in your calculations representing the total cost to the College for this expense.
-For student wages during the academic year add approximately 6.16% (workers' compensation and state and federal taxes) and during the summer work period add approximately 18.68% (worker's compensation, state and federal taxes, FICA, SS, and MEDI) to the wages student researchers will earn.
+For student wages during the academic year add 5.91% (workers' compensation and state and federal taxes) and during the summer work period add 13.70% (worker's compensation, state and federal taxes, FICA, SS, and MEDI) to the wages student researchers will earn.

-SUBMIT APPLICATIONS TO ASSOCIATE DEAN JONATHAN WRIGHT ALEXANDER 226 (EXT.
-18328)
+SUBMIT APPLICATIONS TO ASSOCIATE DEAN MARY PASTER ALEXANDER 221 (EXT.
+79105)